hucker/ten8t/README.md

 ### Class Hierarchy

-For the most part any structures that have base class/subclass heirarchys are split out into the a structure that looks like a folder with a bunch of private classes that define the abstract class and any supporting classes, and then a concrete folder that has private classes that define this functionality exposed to the application.
+For the most part any structures that have base class/subclass hierarchy are split out into the structure that looks like a folder with a bunch of private classes that define the abstract class and any supporting classes, and then a concrete folder that has private classes that define this functionality exposed to the application.